epam/ai-dial/docs/user-guide.md

 ### Unshare

-To revoke access from all users, click **Unshare** in the contextual menu and then confirm actions in the dialog window.
+To revoke access from all users you have shared with, click **Unshare** in the contextual menu and then confirm actions in the dialog window.

 ![](./img/pt_unshare.png)

 ### Duplicate

-You can duplicate a prompt, for example, to be able to change a prompt that was shared with you.
+You can duplicate a prompt to be able to change a prompt that was shared with you.
 To duplicate a prompt, click **Duplicate** in the contextual menu.

 > You can duplicate only prompt shared with you.